 I’m sure you ask your boss for feedback.
 And, I imagine you’re checking in with your direct reports regularly on how you’re doing.
-If you’re like many managers we work with, you may be less inclined to ask your peers for their perspective.
+If you’re like many managers we work with, you may be less inclined to seek out and get feedback from your peers.

 Why?
 Let’s face it, your peers are not always the friendliest source.
 In some companies, peers can feel more like “competitors” for resources, a position in the stack rank, or bonus funding.
 And it’s just possible peers in other departments are the folks most ticking you off: the finance guy who doesn’t see the value in funding your project; or the woman in IT who always has 10 reasons why what you want can’t be done.